 to learn how SSL helps you achieve the confidence essential to successful

 What is SSL?

-Secure Sockets Layer, SSL, is the standard security technology for creating an encrypted link between a web server and a browser.
-This link ensures that all data passed between the web server and browser remain private and integral.
-SSL is an industry standard and is used by millions of websites in the protection of their online transactions with their customers.
-In order to be able to generate an SSL link, a web server requires an SSL Certificate.
+Secure Sockets Layer, SSL, is the standard security technology for creating encrypted communication between a web server and a browser.
+It ensures that all data passed between the web server and browser remain private and uncompromised.
+SSL is an industry standard, used by millions of websites to protect online transactions with their customers.
+To use SSL, a web server requires an SSL Certificate.

 Your web server will match your issued SSL Certificate to your Private Key.
 Your web server will then be able to establish an encrypted link between the website and your customer's web browser.

 For detailed application and installation instructions, please refer to the "Step by step instructions to set up SSL on your web server" section of this guide.

 The complexities of the SSL protocol remain invisible to your customers.
 Instead their browsers provide them with a key indicator to let them know they are currently protected by an SSL encrypted session - the Padlock:

 As seen by users of Internet Explorer